 - 15.10.
 Where necessary to ensure compliance, the licensing authority may take enforcement action.
 Any enforcement action will be taken with regard to - - (a) Gambling Commission guidance and codes of practice; - (b) the principles of the Regulators Code; - (c) any Primary Authority advice, actions and/or guidance; and - (d) the Council's Corporate Sanctions & Enforcement Policy. - 15.11.
-In all cases, the licensing authority will endeavour to ensure that inspections and enforcement are carried out with regard to the following principles; namely - a) Targeting • The licensing authority will focus on problems and/or higher risk activities and seek to minimise side effects. b) Proportionality The licensing authority will only intervene 5) rioportionality when necessary, ensuring remedies are appropriate to the risk posed and, where appropriate, that costs are identified and minimised. c) Accountability - The licensing authority will justify its decisions and be subject to public scrutiny. - d) Consistency - The licensing authority will seek to ensure rules and standards are joined up, applied in similar circumstances and are implemented fairly. - \ T The Beaution calculate will be some and (e) Transparency The licensing authority will be open and seek to ensure that rules, standards and its regulation are simple and user friendly.
+In all cases, the licensing authority will endeavour to ensure that inspections and enforcement are carried out with regard to the following principles; namely - a) Targeting - The licensing authority will focus on problems and/or higher risk activities and seek to minimise side effects. b) Proportionality - The licensing authority will only intervene when necessary, ensuring remedies are appropriate to the risk posed and, where appropriate, that costs are identified and minimised. c) Accountability The licensing authority will justify its

+- c) Accountability The licensing authority will justify its decisions and be subject to public scrutiny. - d) Consistency The licensing authority will seek to ensure rules and standards are joined up, applied in similar circumstances and are implemented fairly. - e) Transparency The licensing authority will be open and seek to ensure that rules, standards and its regulation are simple and user friendly.